lordhusnain/Task-2/README.md

 Simple .Net Core console app.

 There are several ways (programatic & frameworks) to automate the process of creating and sending report via email.
-Because it is a simple task so I would go with an ETL framework i.e SSIS to create excel report and send email.
+Because it is a simple task so I would go with an ETL framework i.e SSIS to create excel report and send via email.